reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 ![configure settings](img/settings.png)

-The field _PayPal Email_ can associate your PayPal account directly in Reverb.
-Thus, the funds will transfert directly in your PayPal account.

 ### Configure the mapping categories

 The module proposes to associate the categories of your catalog with that of Reverb.